divshot/quick-deck/README.md

 ## To Divide
 ```

+## Publishing Your Decks

+If you want to publish your deck to a static web host (might we humbly
+suggest [Divshot](http://www.divshot.com/)?) you will need to build a
+distribution.
+For convenience, you can do so into the `dist` directory
+like so:

+    npm run build

+If you'd like to use a different directory, just use `broccoli build`:

+    broccoli build [DEST_DIR]

+Unfortunately at the moment Broccoli doesn't have a "watch" command, so
+you'll have to manually trigger each build for publication.

 ## Roadmap

 Right now this is all very, very basic.
 Soon you'll hopefully be able to: